projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

-# Resources quota and limits enforcement for a tenant
+# Enforce resources quota and limits
 With help of Capsule, Bill, the cluster admin, can set and enforce resources quota and limits for the Alice's tenant

 ```yaml